CDPAP - Consumer Directed Personal Assistance Program

 How much flexibility do I have with my schedule?

 - You can schedule your approved hours in any way that works for you and your caregiver.

 - EVV means the use of an electronic system to verify the services a caregiver provides.
 The system will record the name of the patient and caregiver, the time and date that the services started and ended, the location of the visit, and the type of service that was provided.

 - The 21st Century Cures Act requires the use of EVV for CDPAP services.
 The requirement began in New York State on January 1, 2021.

 - EVV means that your caregiver will use an electronic system to verify their work.
 That system typically is a call in and out phone system or a mobile application that allows them to clock in and out.

 - Yes.
 You are the employer and you verify your caregiver’s visits before they are paid.

 How do I find out more about EVV?

 - You can find out more by contacting us or by visiting the New York State EVV website NY Medicaid Electronic Visit Verification Program (EVV) or see the New York State EVV Fact Sheet

-What areas do you service as a CDPAP agency?
+What areas do you service in New York as a CDPAP agency?